Canon 6D vs Leica X-U Typ 113

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 - More modern: Reflects 3 years and 4 months of technical progress since the 6D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 6D emerges as the winner of the contest (10 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 6D is the clear winner of the match-up (11 : 7 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 6D and the Leica X-U Typ 113 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 6D or the X-U Typ 113 perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.